 Michael Feinstein, New Year’s Eve at the Rainbow Room is supported in part with a grant from the Carruthers Family Foundation administered by the Hamilton Community Foundation

-Black Diplomacy is supported in part by the Virginia Foundation for the Humanities and the National Endowment for the Humanities.
+Changing State (formerly Black Diplomacy) is supported in part by the Virginia Foundation for the Humanities and the National Endowment for the Humanities.

 We have provided a brief overview below of the program, what types of projects are sponsored and how it works.
 If you don’t find the information you are looking for here, please give us a call at the WIFV office 202-429-9438, and we will do our best to get you the information you need.